 If you didn’t already think this toy had crazy amounts of painted detail, you will when you remove the nosecone to install the batteries and find more painted detail underneath.
 Clear plastic inserts were used on the leading door for the rear landing gear and the lights nearest the body on the wings and look great.
 The landing gear aren’t very pretty and if you’re used to the missiles on these toys being the same hue as the craft, you probably won’t like the pinkish white used here.
 While fighter mode overall is very attractive, there does appear to be a slight angle upward on the legs and a bit too much downward angle on the backpack.
 You can bend the knees a bit to lessen the effect of thrust pointing up but this makes the backpack point down harder (and be careful as you massage this angles as the legs are pegged into the backpack).

 The display stand for the first release Fokker is an awful neon green contraption with a UN spacy kite molded into the base.
 Mercifully, subsequent releases come with a clear display stand.

-Despite being an almost entirely black toy, the Dark Gold toy has just as much painted on detail, if not more, than the original Fokker release.
-Though the dark panel lining is largely absent as it wouldn’t be seen, there is some light silver panel lining on the back of the toy.
-Overall, I was really pleased with the look of the Dark Gold release and it mercifully switched to a clear display stand eliminating two big visual negatives from the regular release toy.
+Despite being an almost entirely black toy, the Dark Gold and Red versions have just as much painted on detail as the regular release toy.
+Though the dark panel lining is largely absent, as it wouldn’t be seen, there is some light silver panel lining on the back of the toy.
+The Dark versions also include missiles that are color-matched to the toy and have a clear display stand eliminating two big visual negatives from the regular release toy.